jackwesterkey/An-npcs-adventure-JS/readme.md

 update:
-remove //  "electron": ">=39.8.1" if it does not work and // edit it out and use   "electron": "^23.2.1", that does work and has been tested
+remove //  "electron": ">=39.8.1" if it does not work and // edit it out and use   "electron": "^23.2.1", that does work and has been tested remove the   "electron": ">=39.8.1" in  package.json package-lock.json package-lock for electron.json to use "electron": "^23.2.1",